apache/cloudstack-documentation/source/adminguide/templates/_create_linux.rst

 Creating a Linux Template
 -------------------------

-Linux templates should be prepared using this documentation in order to prepare your linux VMs for template deployment.
-For ease of documentation, the VM which you are configuring the template on will be referred to as "Main Template".
-The final product, as created and usable for deplyoment in Cloudstack, will be referred as "Final Template".
+Linux Templates should be prepared using this documentation in order to prepare your linux Instances for Template deployment.
+For ease of documentation, the Instance which you are configuring the Template on will be referred to as "Main Template".
+The final product, as created and usable for deployment in Cloudstack, will be referred as "Final Template".
 This guide will cover cloud-init setup and scripted setups where available.
 It is assumed that openssh-server is installed during installation.